imohitmayank/a_lazy_data_science_guide/docs/deep_learning/interview_questions.md

     === "Answer"

         Entropy is a measurement of uncertainty of a system.
 Intuitively, it is the amount of information needed to remove uncertainty from the system.
 The entropy of a probability distribution `p` for various states of a system can be computed as: $-\sum_{i}^{} (p_i \log p_i)$

+!!!
+Question ""
+    === "Question"
+        What is so special about the special tokens used in different LM tokenizers?

+    === "Answer"

+        Special tokens are called special because they are added for a certain purpose and are independent of the input.
+For example, in BERT we have `[CLS]` token that is added at the start of every input sentence and `[SEP]` is a special separator token.
+Similarly in GPT2, `<|endoftext|>` is special token to denote end of sentence.
+Users can create their own special token based on their specific use case and train them during finetuning.
+[Refer cronoik's answer in SO](https://stackoverflow.com/questions/71679626/what-is-so-special-about-special-tokens)